Aluminum is a silvery-white lightweight metal that is highly corrosion-resistant.

 - A drop sheet

-When the surface is clean, remove attachments and fittings from it.
-For instance, if you are painting an aluminum cabinet, remove the handles and metal fittings, so they don’t get stained.
-If you can move the item outdoors, do it.
+When the aluminum is clean and dry, remove its attachments and fittings (if any).
+For instance, if you paint aluminum cabinets, remove the handles and metal fittings so you don’t paint them.

 3. Apply Self-Etching Primer

 Apply one (1) self-etching primer coat over the aluminum surface.
 A self-etching primer etches on non-porous metal surfaces and enhances the paint adhesion.

 Apply 3-4 thin paint coats over the aluminum surface.
 Wait until one coat dries before applying the next one.

 For outdoor aluminum surfaces, seal the finish with polyurethane or varnish to protect it from outdoor elements.